ringcentral/engage-voice-api-docs/docs/dialing/quick-start/python.md

 no_breadcrumb:true

-# Read Dial Groups Node JS Quick Start
+# Create a Dial group - Python Quick Start

 Welcome to the Engage Voice Platform.

-In this Quick Start, we are going to read a list of dial groups from an account.
+In this Quick Start, we are going to create a predictive dial group for an account.
 Let's get started.

 ## Create an App